Dr. Wendy E. Choi

 L.Ac, LCSW, MSW, M.S., Dipl.O.M.
 (NCCAOM)

-Acupuncturist, Herbalist, Clinical Social Worker
+Acupuncturist, Herbalist, Licensed Clinical Social Worker

 Richard is a Licensed Clinical Social Worker, Acupuncturist and Herbalist specializing in integrative care focused on pain management, emotional well-being, and mental health.
 His work is grounded in a holistic, quality-of-life–centered philosophy that recognizes the profound and bidirectional relationship between psychological distress and physical pain.